A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: The Gauss quadrature rule and the mass conservation law

-When applying a one-point Gauss quadrature rule to discretize the mass conservation law within a $Q^2-Q^1$ 2D FEM space, the Jacobian determinant possesses only 1 degree of freedom.
-Therefore, the number of DOFs for the density variable is lower than that of a $Q^1$ element's $tdof$. $\det J(0,0)$ is as follows,
+When applying an under-resolved one-point Gauss quadrature rule to discretize mass conservation within the $Q^2-Q^1$ space, the generated Jacobian determinant collapses to only 1 degree of freedom.
+Therefore, the independent DOFs available for the density variable fall severely below the required $\text{tdof}$ of a valid $Q^1$ element.
+At the origin, $\det J(0,0)$ evaluates simplistically to:

-For the $Q^2-Q^1$ FEM space pair, the four-point Gauss quadrature rule (blue points, Figure~\ref{fig:Q_2_reference_element}) is suitable for mass conservation law.
-It produces four linearly independent Jacobian determinants, matching the $Q^1$ element's DOFs.
-Although the value of $r_{\Lambda}$ and the other values are depend on the quadrature point, such as $r_{\Lambda}z_{\Delta}-r_{\Delta}z_{\Lambda}$ has a special structure.
+For the $Q^2-Q^1$ FEM space pair, the four-point Gauss quadrature rule (blue nodes, Figure~\ref{fig:Q_2_reference_element}) emerges as the correct minimal choice for mass conservation.
+It produces exactly four linearly independent Jacobian determinants, perfectly matching the required DOFs of the $Q^1$ element.
+Although variables like $r_{\Lambda}$ depend conditionally on the exact quadrature point, sub-groupings such as $r_{\Lambda}z_{\Delta}-r_{\Delta}z_{\Lambda}$ exhibit an elegant structured symmetry:

-where $r_{ij}=r_i-r_j$ in Figure~\ref{fig:Q_2_reference_element}.
-Due to the other terms exhibit a similar structure, the Jacobian determinant's DOFs also rely on the rank of the shape function value matrix.
-The shape function values of four-Gauss point of $Q^2$ is listed in Table~\ref{table:Q2_shape_function_four_point_Gauss}.
+where $r_{ij}=r_i-r_j$ references the nodes in Figure~\ref{fig:Q_2_reference_element}.
+Because all subsequent terms exhibit identical scaling structures, the true DOFs of the Jacobian determinant rely entirely upon the inherent rank of the evaluated shape function matrix.
+The matrix valuations at the four Gauss points for the $Q^2$ element are cataloged in Table~\ref{table:Q2_shape_function_four_point_Gauss}.

-If the nine-point (green points in Figure~\ref{fig:Q_2_reference_element}) or sixteen-point (yellow points) Gauss quadrature rule is employed to solve the mass conservation law for the $Q^2-Q^1$ FEM space pair in SGH, the resulting Jacobian determinant has 9 DOFs.
-This number exceeds the DOFs of the $Q^1$ element and equals that of the $Q^2$ element.
+If an overly refined nine-point (green nodes, Figure~\ref{fig:Q_2_reference_element}) or sixteen-point (yellow nodes) Gauss quadrature rule is mistakenly employed to solve the mass conservation law for the $Q^2-Q^1$ pair, the resulting evaluated Jacobian determinant yields an excessive 9 DOFs.
+This value eclipses the valid $\text{tdof}$ of the $Q^1$ element and incorrectly aligns with the higher DOFs of the $Q^2$ space, irreparably fracturing EOS consistency.

-This conclusion can be generalized to the $Q^m-Q^{m-1}$ FEM spaces pair.
-We restate the main conclusion of this section: the $m^2$-point Gauss quadrature rule is the appropriate choice for solving the mass conservation law when using the $Q^m-Q^{m-1}$ FEM space pair in SGH.
-This rule aligns with the DOFs of the Jacobian determinant, which in turn determines the DOFs of the density variable.
+This fundamental conclusion generalizes universally to any $Q^m-Q^{m-1}$ FEM space pair.
+We firmly restate the primary conclusion of this section: the $m^2$-point Gauss quadrature rule is the strictly appropriate numerical choice for solving the mass conservation law in high-order $Q^m-Q^{m-1}$ SGH formulations.
+This specific rule correctly caps the DOFs of the Jacobian determinant, which simultaneously throttles the available DOFs of the generated density variable.